ghazalehmirzaee/neural_decoding/README.md

 ## Overview

-This project implements advanced deep learning architectures to decode complex forelimb movements (footsteps) from neuronal activity recorded from the primary motor cortex (M1) using two-photon calcium imaging.
+This paper implements advanced deep learning architectures to decode complex forelimb movements (footsteps) from neuronal activity recorded from the primary motor cortex (M1) using two-photon calcium imaging.
 The key finding is that unilateral M1 neuronal networks contain sufficient information to decode movements of both ipsilateral and contralateral forelimbs.

 ## Paper Summary